 - Performance is significantly boosted by converting random writes into the fully sequential.
 Thus the typical VM workload dominated by 100% random I/Os will no longer be the bottleneck of the system`s performance.

 - Flash Friendly: StarWind prolongs life of all flash which decreases the CapEx and OpEx.
-This achieved by decreasing the number of erase cycles, as the result of aggregating multiple small writes into one massive write, so there is no spots burns.
-Combined with Space Reduction technologies (In-line Deduplication, On-The-Fly Compression, etc) reduces amount of actual data written.
-As the result the Flash wearout is reduced.
+This is achieved by decreasing the number of erase cycles, as the result of aggregating multiple small writes into one massive write, so there is no spots burns.
+Combined with Space Reduction technologies (In-line Deduplication, On-The-Fly Compression, etc.), it reduces amount of actual data written.
+As a result, the Flash wearout is reduced.
 Learn More